Magnum Force: Critical reception

 The New York Times critics such as Nora Sayre criticized the conflicting moral themes of the film, and Frank Rich believed it "was the same old stuff".
 Gene Siskel of the Chicago Tribune gave the film two-and-a-half stars out of four and wrote: "The problem with Magnum Force is that this new side of Harry—his antivigilantism—is never made believable in the context of his continuing tendency to brandish his .44 magnum revolver as if it were his phallus.
 The new, 'Clean Harry' doesn't cut it.
 Some of the film's action sequences do."
 Kevin Thomas of the Los Angeles Times found the film "too preoccupied in celebrating violence to keep it in focus."
 Pauline Kael, a harsh critic of Eastwood's for many years, mocked his performance as Dirty Harry, commenting, "He isn't an actor, so one could hardly call him a bad actor.
 He'd have to do something before we could consider him bad at it.
 And acting isn't required of him in Magnum Force."
 Gary Arnold of The Washington Post was positive, praising the film as "an ingenious and exciting crime thriller" with "a less self-righteous message" than the original Dirty Harry.
 Gary Crowdus wrote in Cinéaste, "We are left with the comforting assurance that when we need him, Harry (and all the cops like him who do the 'dirty' jobs no one else wants) will be there protecting us from the lunatic fringes of both Left and Right.
 Sure, Harry may be a little trigger-happy, but at least he shoots the right people.
 The problem, however, one which the film raises but never resolves, is who determines the definition of 'right' people?"

-On Rotten Tomatoes, the film has a score of 70% based on 27 reviews, with the critic consensus being: "Magnum Force ups the ante for the Dirty Harry franchise with faster action and thrilling stuntwork."
+On Rotten Tomatoes, the film has a score of 69% with a mean of 7 of a possible 10 based on 29 reviews, with the critic consensus being: "Magnum Force ups the ante for the Dirty Harry franchise with faster action and thrilling stuntwork."